-- The courses offered for the fall and spring semesters are available on our website by 15 March of the preceding academic year.
+- The courses offered for the fall and spring semesters will be available on our website during the preceding semester.

 - Course schedules will be made available to you or your Study Abroad Coordinator by 1 April for the following fall semester courses and by 1 November for the following spring semester courses.